space-beavers/build-tools/README.md

 # build-tools
-Everything you should need to get going.
+Everything you should need to get going..

 ## Creating a polymer starter kit
 ```docker run -it -p 3000:3000 -v $(pwd):/code spacebeavers/build-tools:latest polymer```